meilisearch/documentation/guides/introduction/quick_start_guide.md

 ### Checking updates

-Most actions are asynchronous, which allows you to stack actions.
+Most actions are asynchronous, which allows you to stack them.
 All of the actions are executed in the order in which they were specified.

 You can [track the state of each action](/guides/advanced_guides/asynchronous_updates.md).

 ## Searches

-Now that your documents have been added to MeiliSearch, you are able to [search](/guides/main_concepts/search.md) in it.
+Now that your documents have been ingested into MeiliSearch, you are able to [search them](/guides/main_concepts/search.md).

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.